Renovate or Rebuild: Choosing the best option for your family

 7. What orientation is your home?

-The ideal scenario is one where your house has access to northern sunlight (especially in the living areas) - and access to solar light in general.
-A rebuild allows you to make the most of your position and optimise [home orientation](https://plantationhomes.com.au/design-and-building-resource/north-facing-house-orientation) even if the block is not north-facing.
+A rebuild allows you to make the most of your position and optimise home orientation even if the block is not north-facing.

 8. How long will a rebuild take?

 Major renovations such as changing the floorplan or updating plumbing and electrical systems can take several months or more to complete.
+Renovations often uncover hidden issues—like structural problems, outdated wiring, or plumbing—that can extend the timeline significantly.
+A rebuild starts from scratch, reducing the risk of unexpected delays and complications.

 9. How will your life be affected?
 The renovation toll.